AryanShivapuram/QuoteNation/README.md

 - Browse popular quotes by category: Inspirational, Love, Life, Happiness, Friendship, Success, Wisdom, Humor, Motivation, Courage.
 - Submit new quotes to share with the community.
 - User authentication and session management.
-- Responsive design for desktop and mobile devices.
+- Artistic, creative and Responsive design for desktop (not mobiles).

 ## Technologies Used